nguilford/node-project/node-template-files/rest-api/src/routes/README.md

 Each set of endpoints will be exported automatically by `src/routes/index.js` and registered in `src/server.js`.

+NOTE: [Handlers MUST NOT be implemented using fat-arrow style](https://hapijs.com/api#route-handler), lest you make Hapi sad.

 ## Example

 For a collection of `books` endpoints, we can create `route.books.js`, as follows: